TAS Board of Directors

 Liz Acosta McCune

-Originally from Watsonville, California, Liz Acosta McCune is salesperson for Silverstar Communications who first got involved with TAS as the mother of an adorable adaptive athlete named Malia.
-As a volunteer, she envisioned the TAS Sled Hockey program and worked to get it started at the Snow King Center!
-She brings business savvy, a journalism background, and fundraising skills to TAS.
+Originally from Watsonville, California, Liz Acosta McCune moved to the valley more than ten years ago and has been a longtime advocate for the disabled community.
+Liz, along with a group of women pioneered the first non-profit in Teton Valley, Idaho for disabled individuals and their families.
+She is a Business Consultant for Silver Star Communications, a wife and a mother of three children.
+Her family is incredibly active in the community and the great outdoors.
+She has been involved with TAS community as the mother of an adorable adaptive athlete named Maleah.
+As a volunteer, she envisioned the TAS Sled Hockey program and worked to get it started at the Snow King Events Center!
+She brings business savvy, a journalism background and fundraising skills to TAS.

 Steffan was born and raised on Colorado’s Front Range.
 Coming from a background of distance running, cycling, skiing, and ice hockey, his interests align closely with the promotion, development, and support of getting people with disabilities involved and active in recreational opportunities.
 He has worked on private land conservation and conservation easements in northwest Wyoming since 2007.
 Prior to joining the Board, Steffan was a client and volunteer for Teton Adaptive Sports.